SathishRM/TwitterStreaming/README.md

-### Using Tweepy look for the tweets with a list of words and capture it in a JSON file.
+### Look for tweets with a list of words using Tweepy and capture it in a JSON file.

 JSON files will be created upto the size mentioned in properties file.
 Once it reaches threshold, the file will be moved and a new file will created.